rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/trades.md

 | Field Name | Rules | Description |
 | ---------- | ----- | ----------- |
-state	| read-write, enumeration (see values below) | The state of this trade, states drive how to interact with the trade. name	| read-write, unique, 3 min length, 150 max length | The name of this trade tradeId	| read-only | Id associated with this resource
+state	| read-write, enumeration (see values below) | The state of this trade, states drive how to interact with the trade. name	| read-write, mandatory, unique, 3 min length, 150 max length | The name of this trade tradeId	| read-only | Id associated with this resource

 ##### State